ruse-traveler/EpicBHCalPTDRStudies/README.md

     to calibrate the energy of BHCal+BIC clusters.
   - `plotting`: this directory holds various ROOT macros used to generate plots.
+  - `utility`: this directory holds a variety of useful tools like the `eic-build` script.

 **NOTE:** the code here will eventually be integrated into a repository under the [eic GitHub organization](https://github.com/eic).